Indiana Farm Bureau Insurance inside story blog logoIndiana Farm Bureau Insurance Inside Story Blog Logo

 Older couple safely grilling outside

-It's finally here. the season of backyard BBQs, cornhole and outdoor fun is back!
+It's finally here, the season of backyard BBQs, cornhole and outdoor fun is back!
 Time to put on your “kiss the cook” apron, slap some burgers on the grill and start grillin’ and chillin’.
-However, before you jump into the fun, remember the first step of grilling season is understanding that you need to maintain safety by being diligent with cleaning and keeping an eye on the active grill.
+However, before you jump into the fun, remember the first rule of grilling season is keeping it safe!
+It’s important to understand the safety behind using a grill and being diligent in cleaning and keeping an eye on an active grill!

 What are the top safety tips while maneuvering a grill?

 A grill is a large piece of equipment that must be handled with care.
 If you have a gas grill, you will want to make sure that there are no gas leaks.
-A gas leak increases the risk of fires or other accidents while operating the grill.
+A gas leak may increase the risk of fires or other accidents while operating the grill.

 Most of the time, grills can be found on a deck or porch near your home.
 Make sure your grill is at least 10 feet away from your home.
 Should an accident occur, this will help prevent damage to your home.
 Not only should you keep your grill a good distance away from your home, but you should keep décor and outdoor furniture away from it as well.
 Remember, a grill is not a toy and should be handled with care and caution.